-- Keep out zones prohibit a larger heat sink (thicker base, added fin area, etc.)
+- Keep out zones that prohibit a larger heat sink (thicker base, added fin area, etc.)

 - Enclosure size and/or airflow can’t be increased.